SigmaEval/SigmaEval/README.md

 )
 ```

-### Key Differences: `RatingMeanEvaluator` vs. `RatingProportionEvaluator`
+### Key Differences: `RatingAverageEvaluator` vs. `RatingProportionEvaluator`

 While both evaluators measure subjective quality, they answer different questions:

-*   **`RatingMeanEvaluator`** asks: "Is the *average* quality of the responses high enough?"
-It's useful when you want to ensure a generally high standard, but can be skewed by a few very high or very low scores.
-For example, if your `min_mean_rating` is 7, you might pass with an average score of 7.5, which could be achieved with half your responses rated a mediocre 5 and half rated a perfect 10, masking the fact that half of your users had a poor experience.
+*   **`RatingAverageEvaluator`** asks: "Is the *typical* quality of the responses high enough?"
+By testing the **median**, it ensures that at least 50% of responses meet a certain quality bar.
+It is robust to outliers, meaning that a few very low scores won't drag down the result if the majority of scores are high.
+For example, if your `min_median_rating` is 8, you would only pass if there is statistical evidence that the true median is greater than 8.
+This prevents a scenario where a high *mean* score masks a significant number of poor user experiences.
 *   **`RatingProportionEvaluator`** asks: "Do *enough* of our responses meet a specific quality bar?"
 This is better when you have a clear minimum standard that every response should ideally meet.
 It ensures a consistent user experience by minimizing the number of poor-quality responses, even if the average is high.
 For example, you can ensure that at least 75% of users rate the response an 8 or higher.

 Choosing between them depends on your specific quality goals.
-Are you aiming for a high average performance, or do you need to guarantee a consistent minimum level of quality for most users?
+Are you aiming for a high typical performance, or do you need to guarantee a consistent minimum level of quality for a specific supermajority of users?

 ### A Note on `SuccessRateEvaluator`